konstructio/kubefirst/docs/kubefirst/local/after-install.md

 ## Step 3: Deliver Metaphor to Development, Staging, and Production

-Metaphor is our sample application that we use to demonstrate parts of the platform and to test CI changes.
-It's the other project in the Kubefirst group in GitLab.
+The Metaphor suite is a set of sample applications that we use to demonstrate parts of the platform and to test CI changes.

-If you visit its `.gitlab-ci.yml` in the metaphor repo root, you'll see it's sending some workflows to argo.
-Those workflows are also in the `metaphor` repo in the `.argo` directory.
+If you visit its `/.github/workflows/main.yaml` in one of the metaphor repos, you'll see it's just sending some workflows to argo workflows in your local k3d cluster.
+Those argo workflows are also in the `metaphor` repos in the `.argo` directory.

-The metaphor pipeline will:
+The example delivery pipeline will:

-- Publish the metaphor container to your private ECR.
+- Publish the metaphor container to your private github.
 - add the metaphor image to a release candidate helm chart and publish it to chartmuseum
-- set the metaphor with the desired Helm chart version in the GitOps repo for development.
-Staging
+- set the metaphor with the desired Helm chart version in the GitOps repo for development and staging
 - the release stage of the pipeline will republish the chart, this time without the release candidate notation making it an officially released version and prepare the metaphor application chart for the next release version
 - the officially released chart will be set as the desired Helm chart for production.

-To watch this pipeline occur, make any change to the `main` branch of the `metaphor` repo.
-If you're not feeling creative, we put a file at `.argo/ci-files/trigger.txt` that you can use.
-Once a file in `main` is changed, navigate to metaphor's CI/CD in GitLab to see the workflows get submitted to Argo workflows.
+To watch this pipeline occur, make any change to the `main` branch of one of the `metaphor` repos.
+If you're not feeling creative, you can just add a newline to the `README.md`.
+Once a file in `main` is changed, navigate to metaphor's CI/CD in the github Actions tab to see the workflows get submitted to Argo workflows.

 You can visit the metaphor development, staging, and production apps in your browser to see the versions change as you complete resources and ArgoCD syncs the apps.
 The metaphor URLs can be found in your GitOps and metaphor project `README.md` files.